-Waiting until tax season to determine $0 taxes does not reflect a successful business. $0 tax reflects the business income is low or the business is over spending.
+Waiting until tax season to determine $0 taxes does not reflect a successful business. $0 tax reflects the business income is low or the business is overspending.
 If a business attempts to get a loan then $0 tax liability does not look well to the lending institution.
 However, if you owe a large tax balance the taxes due reflect a poor or ineffective spending plan.
-An effective spending plan is based on tax deductible spending and proper self employment taxes on money withdrawn from the business.
+An effective spending plan is based on tax-deductible spending and proper self-employment taxes on money withdrawn from the business.

 Consult with an Accountant to set up a bookkeeping system for you.
 The system does not have to be complex but effective to track income, receipts, expenses.
-The system should produced financial or money reports to determine your financial outlook of your business.
+The system should produce financial or money reports to determine the financial outlook of your business.
 Your receipts should be kept in a digital format to avoid the receipts that fade at the end of the year.
 And create a money plan for effective spending to create more money in your business and lower taxes.